 For four decades, Steven Carlyle Cronig has represented developers, borrowers and commercial and private lenders in a variety of commercial real estate development transactions.
 His practice also includes advising individuals and businesses on the effects of climate change and rising sea levels on real estate development and lending.

-Mr. Cronig works with developers on matters involving: acquisitions and dispositions of property; creation of development entities such as joint ventures, limited partnerships and REITs; preparation of plats, subdivision covenants, homeowners' association documents, condominium and fractional/timeshare declarations and prospectuses.
-He also represents borrowers in closing construction and commercial loans; preparation of construction contracts; lien administration and closing sales to end purchasers.
+Mr. Cronig works with developers and international investors on matters involving: acquisitions and dispositions of property; creation of development entities such as joint ventures, limited partnerships and REITs; preparation of plats, subdivision covenants, homeowners' association documents, condominium and fractional/timeshare declarations, and prospectuses.
+He also represents borrowers in closing construction and commercial loans; preparation of construction contracts; lien administration; and closing sales to end purchasers.